jiriklepl/masters-thesis-code/README.md

 cabal haddock Compiler
 ```

-This command is quite verbose but its output ends with the location of the index file of the generated documentation (it should be somewhere in the `dist-newstyle` folder).
+This command is quite verbose but its output ends with the location of the index file of the generated documentation (it should be somewhere in the `dist-newstyle` folder, most likely in `dist-newstyle/build/<arch>/<ghc-version>/Compiler-0.1.0.0/x/Compiler/doc/html/Compiler/Compiler/index.html`).

 When reading the source files of the program, we suggest using Haskell Language Server (HLS), which parses the documentation comments and makes the documentation more easily accessible.

-### Development requirements
+## Code style and testing

 The source files are formatted by `hindent` and checked by `hlint` (should not produce any hints).
 The source should compile without warnings.
-The script `.\run_examples.sh` should compile all example files and succesfully interpret them by `llc`.
+The script `.\run_examples.sh` should compile all example files and successfully interpret them by `llc`.

 ### Project outline